M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   The operator input replaces any sensing software used in the squash system, and allows the operator to signal completion of each exercise repitition to the robot.
 Written in Python 3.

 ## Running the System
    Now that you have all of the components downloaded on your machine, conduct the following steps to run the system on Pepper.
-NOTE: these steps are specific to the "long-term squash" branch but are included here as they contain information that will help you when coding and running your own system.
+NOTE: we recommend to start with the stroke rehabilitation system because this can be run without an external sensor or squash equipment.
+Therefore, please refer to the "long-term stroke" branch from now on.
+The following steps are specific to the "long-term squash" branch but are included here as they contain information that will help you when coding and running your own system.

    1. Set the Python Interpreter.